twpol/msts-tools/Readme.txt

             changed.
 A report of read/write success by file type is produced.
   /VERBOSE  Produces more output.
 For /DUMP and /TEST, displays the individual
+            failures encountered while reading or writing files.
+  /J        Uses multiple threads for running the operation.
+By default, the
-            failures encountered while reading or writing files. file      One or more Simis files to process. dir       One or more directories containing Simis files.
+            number of threads equals the number of logical processors. threads   Explicitly specifies the number of threads to use. file      One or more Simis files to process. dir       One or more directories containing Simis files.
 These will be scanned recursively.